Argentine stocks sag as global oil prices fall

 Index heavyweight Tenaris TENA.BATS.N, the world's leading producer of seamless steel tubes for the oil industry, fell 7.87 percent to 71.4 pesos.

-Buenos Aires-listed shares of Brazil's state-run energy company Petrobras APBR.BA(PETR4.SA: Cotización) shed 6.75 percent to 70.4 pesos.
+Buenos Aires-listed shares of Brazil's state-run energy company Petrobras APBR.BA(PETR4.SA) shed 6.75 percent to 70.4 pesos.

 Oil prices fell 2.5 percent on Tuesday, reversing direction after Monday's dramatic rally as dealers focused on slowing global energy demand and doubts over a U.S. plan to rescue the financial sector.